dimajix/flowman/docs/spec/target/relation.md

 ```

 Since Flowman 0.18.0, you can also directly specify the relation inside the target definition.
 This saves you
 from having to create a separate relation definition in the `relations` section.
-This is only recommeneded, if you
+This is only recommended, if you
-do not access the target relation otherwise, such that a shared definition would not provide any benefir.
+do not access the target relation otherwise, such that a shared definition would not provide any benefit.
 ```yaml
 targets:
   stations: